 Colour patches were worn on Australian soldiers’ uniforms to show which unit they belonged to.
-The colour on the upper part of their patch showed which battalion a soldier was part of, and the lower colour signified their brigade.
+For men in the infantry battalions, the colour on the upper part of their patch showed which battalion a soldier was part of, and the lower colour signified their brigade.

-Detail from a diagram showing colour patches used in World War I,
+Detail from a diagram showing colour patches used in World War I infantry battalions,

 from Official history of Australia in the war of 1914-1918, volume 3, published 1929.